integrityph/SatochipApplet/SatoChip APDU Standard.md

 #### Request Examples

-This example is a request sign a transaction with the lastest derived BIP32 key.
+This example is a request sign a transaction with the latest derived BIP32 key.
 The transaction was preciously parsed using `parseTransaction` with the transaction hash `a637ad18fabee7ad3ccd51e317091a6e16991311c0c9b83233b140b66b114448`

 ```c++
 // CLA   INS   P1    P2    LC    CDATA ...